stoflom/Gemini/README.md

 Project uses new yarn which does not use node_modules subdirectory.
 See yarn website.

-Firts run source ./setkey.sh to setup the Gemini API key in an environment variable.
+First run source ./setkey.sh to setup the Gemini API key in an environment variable.

 To run src/main.ts:
->yarn start
+>yarn main

 To run script src/testSqlite.ts
 >yarn testSqlite